jamolxon/expense-tracker/README.md

 # expense-tracker
-You can easily track your income and expenses using the Expense Tracker. <br>
+You can easily track your income and expenses using the Expense Tracker. <br> <br>
 Visit https://jamolxon.github.io/expense-tracker/ for further use.